gch1p/tpl.js/README.md

 var html = tpl(myTemplate, { /* your data */ }, { asHTML: true });
 ```

-All input is transparently escaped by default, but you can access original unescaped object in templates this way:
+All input is transparently escaped by default (as you access it), but you can access original object in templates this way:

 ```
 function myTemplate(data) {